-The impact of the Coronavirus (COVID 19) pandemic is ongoing and while it has been financially positive for the consolidated entity up to 30 June 2020, it is not practicable to estimate the potential impact, positive or negative, after the reporting date.
-The situation is rapidly developing and is dependent on measures imposed by the Australian Government and other countries, such as maintaining social distancing requirements, quarantine, travel restrictions and any economic stimulus that may be provided.
+The impact of the Coronavirus (COVID 19) pandemic is ongoing and it is not practicable to estimate the potential impact, positive or negative, after the reporting date.
+The situation is frequently changing and is dependent on measures imposed by the Australian Government and other countries, such as local and state lockdowns restricting businesses to open, maintaining social distancing requirements, quarantine, travel restrictions and any economic stimulus that may be provided.